-Sections 88-90 of the Residential Tenancy Act (RTA) cover the rules about how tenants and landlords can give, or “serve”, forms and notices to each other.
-When it comes to providing your one month written notice, or any other type of form or notice, you should avoid email, text messaging, and social media, and instead use one of the following methods:
+Sections 88-90 of the Residential Tenancy Act (RTA) cover the rules about how tenants and landlords can give, or “serve”, documents to each other.
+When it comes to providing your landlord with forms and notices, make sure to use one of the following methods:

-- In person: You can serve your written notice in person to your landlord, an adult who lives with your landlord, or an agent of your landlord.
-If possible, bring a witness so you have proof that your notice was served properly.
-Write the date, time, and location of the delivery on your copy of the notice and have your witness sign it.
-A notice delivered in person is considered received that same day.
+- In person: You can serve documents in person to your landlord, an adult who lives with your landlord, or an agent of your landlord.
+If possible, bring a witness so you have proof that your documents were served properly.
+Write the date, time, and location of delivery on your copy of the documents and have your witness sign them.
+The RTA says that a document delivered in person is considered received that same day.

-- Post the notice: You can attach your written notice in a visible spot at your landlord’s home, or the place where they carry out business as a landlord.
-For example, you can tape the notice to your landlord’s door.
-If possible, bring a witness so you have proof that your notice was served properly.
-Write the date, time, and location of the delivery on your copy of the notice and have your witness sign it.
-Do not slide the notice under your landlord’s door.
-The RTA says that a posted notice is considered received on the third day after being posted.
+- Post It: You can attach documents in a visible spot at your landlord’s home, or the place where they carry out business as a landlord.
+For example, you can tape your notice to move out to your landlord’s door.
+(Do not slide documents under the door.)
+If possible, bring a witness so you have proof that your documents were served properly.
+Write the date, time, and location of delivery on your copy of the documents and have your witness sign them.
+The RTA says that a posted document is considered received on the third day after being posted.

-- Mailbox or Mail Slot: You can put your written notice in the mailbox or mail slot at your landlord’s home, or the place where they carry out business as a landlord.
-If possible, bring a witness so you have proof that your notice was served properly.
-Write the date, time, and location of the delivery on your copy of the notice and have your witness sign it.
+- Mailbox / Mail Slot: You can put documents in the mailbox or mail slot at your landlord’s home, or the place where they carry out business as a landlord.
+If possible, bring a witness so you have proof that your documents were served properly.
+Write the date, time, and location of delivery on your copy of the documents and have your witness sign them.
 The RTA says that a notice left in the mailbox or mail slot is considered received on the third day after being left.

-- Fax: You can serve your written notice by fax if your landlord has provided you with a fax number for serving documents.
+- Fax: You can serve documents by fax if your landlord has provided you with a fax number for serving documents.
 Keep the confirmation printout showing the date and time the fax was sent.
-The RTA says that a faxed notice is considered received on the third day after being faxed.
+The RTA says that a faxed document is considered received on the third day after being faxed.

-- Mail: You can serve your written notice using regular or registered mail.
-If you want proof that your landlord received the notice, send it by registered mail so that the post office can give you confirmation.
-The RTA says that a mailed notice is considered received on the fifth day after being mailed.
+- Mail: You can serve documents using regular or registered mail.
+If you want proof that your landlord received your documents, send it by registered mail so that the post office can give you confirmation.
+The RTA says that a mailed document is considered received on the fifth day after being mailed.